 Jastarnia is most famous for its sandy beach and dunes studded with pine trees, and some of these dunes are as much as nine metres tall.
 Near the beach are two 19th century red-brick one-storey buildings, once the base for the local lifeguards.
 Worth visiting is also the church, built in 1931, where by reading the tablet at the main gate you can learn the names of the patron saints important for the town.

 While walking along the Bay of Puck you can visit the town’s large fishing port, where yellow fishing smacks constitute the main attraction.
 In the bar in Jastarnia, just a stone’s throw away from the port, you can taste Pomeranian beer, try fresh fried fish, and listen to locals talking in Kashubian.
 Over the coast towers the lighthouse, one of the most obvious destinations for every visitor to the town.
+While beeing in Jastarnia you can take a boat trip to Gdansk.

 The town of Jastarnia is located in the Voivodship of Pomerania, on the 35-km-long sandbar of the Hel Peninsula.
 It has a population of just over 4,000 inhabitants, with the townsfolk ranking among the highest earners in Poland.
 Jastarnia is the kind of town that knows how to shape and market its image.
 Thus at Stefanskiego Street 5 you can find the Tourist Promotion and Service Office with all the necessary information about the town as well as guidance on what to see in Pomerania and how to get there.